Training 1,000 social justice and movement lawyers in the next 10 years

 We train the next generation of human rights and movement lawyers by funding two-year Fellowships at the best public interest law centers around the world, where emerging lawyers receive practical training from renowned professionals.

-Explore the profiles of current Bertha Justice Fellows and the global network of Bertha Justice partner organizations:
+Explore the profiles of current Bertha Justice Fellows and the global network of Bertha Justice Partners:

 *For security reasons, not all Fellows are included

-Global convenings aim to facilitate a sense of solidarity and cohort across the Bertha Justice Network, while providing learning opportunities, inspiration and encouragement for Bertha Justice Fellows' long-term engagement in human rights and movement lawyering.
+Global convenings aim to facilitate a sense of solidarity and cohort across the Bertha Justice Network, while providing learning opportunities, inspiration and encouragement for Bertha Justice Fellows' long-term engagement in social justice and movement lawyering.

-Through our Educational Exchange and Impact Opportunity Funds, we enable partner organizations to convene to discuss legal issues of common interest and to connect and inspire fellows in ways that support human rights and movement lawyering.
+Through our Educational Exchange and Impact Opportunity Funds, we enable partner organizations to convene to discuss legal issues of common interest and to connect and inspire Fellows in ways that support social justice and movement lawyering.

 Proyecto de Derechos Económicos, Sociales y Culturales, A.C. hosted Bertha Justice Fellows and partner lawyers from seven different countries in July 2015, to share legal strategies for defending community rights to land, territory and natural resources against abusive practices of multinational corporations.